 Coriolis flowmeters provide a direct mass flow measurement based upon the fluid’s deflection force moving through a vibrating tube.
 These meters are highly accurate with high turndown capabilities and are independent of fluid properties.
 They are also extremely expensive to purchase and install and are not suitable for larger pipe sizes.

 Thermal mass flow meters measure the mass flow based on heat transfer from a heated element.
 The gas molecules create the heat transfer; the greater the number of gas molecules in contact with the heated surface, the greater the heat transfer.
 This flow measurement method depends only on the number of gas molecules and is independent of the gas pressure and temperature; therefore, additional pressure and temperature correction are not required.
 They also provide excellent accuracy and repeatability and are easy to install.

 In a velocity meter type, the rate of the medium passing through the meter determines the measurement.

 Turbine flow meters measure volumetric flow based on fluid flowing past a free-spinning rotor, each revolution corresponding to a specific volume of gas or liquid.
 The meters have high turndown and accuracy.
 Unfortunately, because of the meter’s moving parts, in gas applications, its use is limited to clean dry gases only, and pressure and temperature compensation are required.

 Ultrasonic flow meters measure the difference in pulses transit time that travels from a downstream transducer to the upstream sensor, compared to the upstream transducer back to the downstream transducer.
-This style of meter is extremely accurate but very expensive, and pressure and temperature measurements are required.
+This style of meter is highly accurate but very expensive, and pressure and temperature measurements are required.